aldemirneto/aldemirneto/README.md

 # Hi there! <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> I'm Aldemir!

 Welcome to my GitHub profile!
-I'm an **ETL Developer** with a deep passion for **Data Engineering** and building scalable data solutions.
+I'm an **Data Engineer** with a deep passion for **Data Engineering** and building scalable data solutions.

 ## 🚀 About Me